yrro/hitron-exporter/README.md

 parameters (as with all `params` in a Prometheus config file) are lists, not strings; the username and password should be the sole entries in each list.

+Note: metrics about the exporter itself are exposed at `/metrics`.

 ## Using your own Gunicorn settings in a container

 [Gunicorn settings](https://docs.gunicorn.org/en/latest/settings.html) can be